Parliamentarian, Human Rights Activist, sole representative of opposition party (the Progressive Party) in parliament during apartheid

 As the sole voice of South Africa’s oppressed, Suzman became known for her strong public criticism of the governing National Party's policies of apartheid at a time when this was unusual amongst white people.
 She found herself even more of an outsider, as she was an English-speaking Jewish woman in a parliament dominated by male Afrikaners.

 In 1974, six colleagues joined Helen in Parliament and the Progressive Party was renamed the Progressive Federal Party.
-As a Member of Parliament, she was able to visit prisons, among them Robben Island, where she inspected the living conditions of prisoners.
+As a Member of Parliament, she was able to visit prisons, among them Robben Island, where she inspected the living conditions of prisoners and met Nelson Mandela.

 Helen never shirked from raising unpopular issues.
 Visiting political prisoners was only one example; opposing capital punishment and arguing against the banning of the Communist Party and the banning and other restrictions imposed on individuals and organisations were others.
 In 1975, she tackled gender discrimination, especially discrimination against Black women.